 About the Bay Area Jobs First Collaborative (formerly HRTC)

-In the Bay Area and 12 other regions in California, organizations have come together to create the Bay Area Jobs First Collaborative (formerly High Road Transition Collaborative) that include balanced representation from workforce, community, labor, business, government, economic development, education, philanthropy, and indigenous communities.
+In the Bay Area, organizations have come together to create the Bay Area Jobs First Collaborative (formerly High Road Transition Collaborative) that include balanced representation from workforce, community, labor, business, government, economic development, education, philanthropy, and indigenous communities.

 All Home is focused on creating regional solutions to improve housing and economic security of the over-one-million individuals living in Extremely Low Income households in the Bay Area, many of whom could benefit from the high-paying jobs and economic infrastructure that California Jobs First funds will help create.